greg-raven/grus/_posts/2015-11-09-syrian-refugee-resettlement-raises-major-security-concerns.md

 On top of this, allowing too many refugees to settle in a country brings other risks.
 Sweden, which until now has had an open-door policy to those fleeing the Syrian conflict, is feeling the strain.
 Margot Wallstrom, Sweden's foreign minister, has warned that the influx cannot continue indefinitely:

-"I think most people feel that we cannot maintain a system where perhaps 190,000 people will arrive every year --- in the long run, our system will collapse....
+> "I think most people feel that we cannot maintain a system where perhaps 190,000 people will arrive every year --- in the long run, our system will collapse. ...
 And that welcome is not going to receive popular support."

 The United States faces the same collapse if it admits more fleeing Syrians.
 Please do all you can to make sure the U.S. helps those Syrians sheltered in Turkey and Jordan and doesn't make the mistake of relocating these people to the United States.